ferxinii/ising-longrange/README.md

 ## Analytical results (see pdf)
-Some of the relevant equations from the project:
+Some of the relevant equations found in the project:

  ``` math
 \begin{matrix}